by Arlene Pellicane

-Many women derive their self-worth through affirmation from other people.
-Girls are no different.
+Before making that decision, let’s remember that many women derive their self-worth from affirmation from other people.
+Social media can be a struggle, and you may be introducing a new unnecessary struggle to your daughter.
 Everyone wants to be liked.
-Children as early as elementary school are being introduced to social media, which is really more anti-social than truly social for girls.
-Instead of playing with a friend in a real-life afterschool, a girl sits in her bedroom alone trying to take the perfect selfie.
-That isolation and focus on outward appearance is not social or healthy.
+Children as early as elementary school are being introduced to social media, which even in a pandemic is really more anti-social than truly social for girls.
+Instead of talking with a friend on the phone, a girl sits in her bedroom alone trying to take the perfect selfie.
+That isolation and focus on the outward appearance is not social or healthy.

 A tween on social media worries about how many people “liked” the photo she posted or how many “friends” or “followers” she has.
 Are her numbers growing?
 Does she have as many friends as her classmates?
 Although being online can be a positive experience, too much exposure to social media too soon can be very harmful.
 Girls quickly learn the road to popularity is paved by likes and the number of comments and online friends one has.
 It is a shallow way to live.

 Social media platforms like Snapchat and Instagram have a minimum age requirement of 13 years old.
 Users who enter a date of birth under 13 can’t set up an account.
 However, this small detail is easily sidestepped simply by entering a fake year of birth.
 Well-meaning moms have helped their kids create accounts so their daughters wouldn’t be left out of the loop with friends.
 Before you are tempted to do that, please consider the following.